QuickenLoans/mcp-logger/README.md

 Use Guzzle 5 and the included Guzzle 5 service to batch log messages, and send them asychronously in groups.

-**Note**: The Pecl, Guzzle3, and Guzzle4 services do not support batching or asynchronous requests.
+**Note**: The Guzzle3, and Guzzle4 services do not support batching or asynchronous requests.

 By default, this service will **not** buffer any messages, and immediately send new messages.